glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 More precisely on this blog, a superset of Markdown is used and called [Kramdown](https://kramdown.gettalong.org/), the syntax is available [here](https://kramdown.gettalong.org/syntax.html).
 Each following section gives an overview and examples for each usage.
 But before, what is exactly the Markdown?

-[Markdown](https://daringfireball.net/projects/markdown/) is a lightweight and popular text metalanguage which is a writing standard with extension `.md` or `.markdown`.
-It is often converted into HTML what allows it to be easily shared on the web :spider_web:.
+[Markdown](https://daringfireball.net/projects/markdown/) is a lightweight and popular text metalanguage that is a writing standard with the extension `.md` or `.markdown`.
+It is often converted into HTML which allows it to be easily shared on the web :spider_web:.

-After the **conversion to a HTML text**, it is decorated and animated by CSS style sheets and/or JS scripts:
+After the **conversion to HTML text**, it is decorated and animated by CSS style sheets and/or JS scripts:

 {% include article-google-drawing.html title="Markdown processor"
 src="https://docs.google.com/drawings/d/e/2PACX-1vRPwfUjnj6bT9B-M4jdzQqOICzCwblxYR5xvgiXYWrpcgpmFddbWR-ErodWf-U0rE8f0aqzUfazXvf8/pub?w=960&amp;h=267" %}